adeinega/fparser/README.md

 This tiny GoLang app has zero deps.
-Note, the [encoding/csv](https://pkg.go.dev/encoding/csv@go1.23.2) package is a part of [Standard library](https://pkg.go.dev/std).
+Note, the [encoding/csv](https://pkg.go.dev/encoding/csv@go1.23.2) package it uses is a part of [Standard library](https://pkg.go.dev/std).

 How to run it (this isn't a quite typical way to run GoLang apps)
 1. clone the repo